 The Pros and Cons of a Backdoor Roth IRA

 A Backdoor Roth IRA is a financial strategy that allows high-income earners to contribute to a Roth IRA, bypassing the income limits that typically restrict direct contributions.
-This strategy involves contributing to a traditional IRA and then converting those funds into a Roth IRA.
-While it offers significant benefits, such as tax-free growth and withdrawals,…
+This strategy involves contributing to a traditional IRA and converting those funds into a Roth IRA.
+While it offers significant benefits, such as tax-free growth and withdrawals, it…

 You must be logged in to post a comment.